jseedev/cardgrid.js/README.md

 ## `options.animation`
 (default: `true`)
 Use this to disable the layout animation from masonry.js.
 This basically skips the reloadItems call on the grid masonry.
+To disable the animations universally, set `options.animatePage` to `false` as well.

+## `options.animatePage`
+(default: `true`)
+This will enable/disable animations when a user clicks a pagination button.
+It will ignore the setting above.

 ## `options.loader`
 (default: `true`)